 - Rinse the roots of the infested plant with warm water, just to be safe.

 - Clean the pot with a hot mixture of vinegar and water.
 If there are still spores on the pot, even the fresh soil will soon become moldy again, so its best to toss the pot out.

 - Fill the clean pot with fresh soil and place the plant inside.

 Did You Know?
 Cinnamon helps fight minimal mold infestation.
 Sprinkle it generously on the moldy areas of the plant soil — it kills the mold spores.

 After repotting, it is important that you avoid a new infestation.
 In order to prevent more mold, always air your rooms well, put your plants in bright places, and, most importantly, make sure that the soil is not too wet.
 Allow the soil surface to dry out well between waterings —this works even better if you lightly aerate the soil with a fork.
 You may also want to consider watering from the bottom instead.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Blumenerde schimmelt: Ursachen und was du tun kannst** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Blumenerde schimmelt: Ursachen und was du tun kannst** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.